cron-eu/snmp-ext-fsinfo/README.md

 * uses the `tune2fs` binary to retrieve the info which requires an ext2/3/4 file system.
 * kind-of specific to our use-case (monitoring a bunch of partitions on our backup server infrastructure)
-* the provided `create_nagios_services.pl` script is very specific to our concrete needs.

 ## Setup